The following patent was granted by

 Triple Des and

-Message Digest 5 (MD5) are examples of
+Message Digest 5 (MD5) are examples of symmetric key

-Message digests are the representation of
+Message digests are the representation

-is an electronic means of authentication.
+signature, which is an electronic means of authentication.

-Use of secret keys to encrypt data is much faster
+Use of secret keys to encrypt data is much faster than

-symmetric keys is the safe distribution of the keys between
+keys is the safe distribution of the keys between

 transaction partners, e.g. from a central office to remote